 Liechtenstein’s International Tax Policy

-In addition, in 2017 Liechtenstein was among the first signatory States to the Multilateral Convention of the OECD (MLI) to Implement Tax Treaty Related Measures to Prevent BEPS.
-This agreement modifies the application of existing bilateral double taxation treaties by implementing agreed minimum standards to counter treaty abuse and to improve dispute resolution mechanisms while providing flexibility to accommodate specific tax treaty policies.
+In addition, Liechtenstein was among the first signatory states to the OECD Multilateral Convention (MLI) to Implement Tax Treaty Related Measures to Prevent BEPS.

 Liechtenstein and the European Union

 Liechtenstein entertains a close bilateral cooperation with the European Union on tax matters.
-As a member of the EEA, Liechtenstein has implemented corresponding common market legislation of the European Union.
-Its tax system is based on the applicable European and international standards, including the EU’s rules on State Aid in the field of taxation which prohibit selective corporate tax regimes that specifically favor offshore business.
-Compliance with State Aid rules in the field of taxation is even enforced by a supranational body, the EFTA (European Free Trade Association) Surveillance Authority (ESA) and the EFTA Court.
-ESA is the competent authority under the Agreement on the EEA to monitor and enforce the proper application of EU law by the three EFTA States Iceland, Liechtenstein and Norway.
-ESA works in tandem with the European Commission who assumes the same supervisory functions in respect of EU Member States.
+According to the European Council it is “compliant with all its commitments on tax cooperation”.
+Liechtenstein’s tax system is based on the applicable European standards, including the EU’s rules on State Aid in the field of taxation which prohibit selective corporate tax regimes that specifically favor offshore business.
+Compliance with State Aid rules in the field of taxation is enforced by a supranational body, the EFTA (European Free Trade Association) Surveillance Authority (ESA) and the EFTA Court.
+ESA is the competent authority under the Agreement on the EEA to monitor and enforce the proper application of EU law by the three EFTA States.
+ESA works in tandem with the European Commission that assumes the same supervisory functions in respect of EU Member States.